digipost/signering-docs/source/client-integration/portal-flow.rst

 The signer
 -----------------

-Before starting this chapter, please read up on :ref:`adressering-av-undertegner` and :ref:`varsler`.
-Signers can be adressed and notified in different ways.
+Before starting this chapter, please read up on :ref:`addressing-signers` and :ref:`notifications`.
+Signers can be addressed and notified in different ways.

 Adressing the signer
 ^^^^^^^^^^^^^^^^^^^^^^